PurpleTurtleCreative/grouped-content/readme.txt

 4. **Classic or Gutenberg.** The Page Relatives metabox is conveniently available for whichever editor you prefer.

 == Changelog ==

+= 1.2.3 – 2020-05-15 =
+* Fix: Draft parent pages would be overwritten when the child is updated
+* Tweak: Changed Font Awesome 5 for anonymous loading of Font Awesome 4.7.0 as suggested by the plugins team

 = 1.2.2 – 2020-05-12 =
 * Fix: PHP 7.0 compatibility issue breaking the Groups details output screen